Elveta

 Recycling of Electronic Waste

-Picofrost's products are marked with the electronic waste symbol, a crossed-out dustbin.
-These products must be recycled as electronics at a recycling center or in the electrical waste collection in the waste room near the home according to the Waste Ordinance (Swedish "Avfallsförordningen") (2020:614).
+Picofrost products are marked with the symbol for electronic waste, a crossed-out waste bin.
+These products must be recycled as electronics at a recycling center or in the electronic waste collection in the waste room near the residence, according to the Swedish Waste Ordinance (2020:614).
 Remember that the entire product must be handed in, including cables.
-Note that you can primarily reuse your product by selling or donating it.
+Please note that, as a first option, you can reuse your product by selling it or giving it away.

 WEEE

-Picofrost AB is connected to 'El-Kretsen i Sverige AB' and thus complies with the regulation on producer responsibility for electrical equipment (SFS 2014:1075, 2014:1078).
-El-Kretsen operates a collection system and guarantees that collected electrical and electronic products are disposed of and recycled in an environmentally and correctly manner according to current laws.
-Producer responsibility follows above all from the EU's WEEE directive ("Waste from Electrical and Electronic Equipment").
+Picofrost AB is affiliated with 'El-Kretsen i Sverige AB' and thereby complies with the ordinance on producer responsibility for electrical equipment (SFS 2014:1075, 2014:1078).
+El-Kretsen operates a collection system and guarantees that collected electrical and electronic products are handled and recycled in an environmentally sound and correct manner according to applicable laws.
+Producer responsibility mainly follows from the EU WEEE Directive ("Waste from Electrical and Electronic Equipment").
 Read more about El-Kretsen here.

 El-Kretsen Logo

-Please find our privacy policy here (Swedish version only).
+You can find our privacy policy here (Swedish only).

 Contact

-Want to know more?
-Feel free to contact us using the details below.
+Would you like to know more?
+Please contact us as below.

 Täby, Sweden